Who Is Bill Clinton?

 Move to Arkansas

 After graduating from Yale, the Clintons moved to Arkansas.
-Bill began teaching at the University of Arkansas School of Law in Fayetteville and thrust himself into politics.
+Clinton began teaching at the University of Arkansas School of Law in Fayetteville and thrust himself into politics.
 In 1974, he challenged Republican incumbent John Paul Hammerschmidt for his seat in the U.S. House of Representatives.
 Clinton lost the race, but it was closer than expected, and the campaign marked him as a rising star of the Arkansas Democratic Party.
 Two years later, Clinton was elected state attorney general.
 Two years later, he was elected governor.

 Governor of Arkansas

-In 1978, at the age of 32, Bill Clinton easily defeated Republican Lynn Lowe in the Arkansas gubernatorial race to become the youngest governor in the country.
+In 1978, at the age of 32, Clinton easily defeated Republican Lynn Lowe in the Arkansas gubernatorial race to become the youngest governor in the country.
 He served one term before he was defeated by the incumbent; he was voted again to the governorship in 1982 and served for four consecutive terms.

 Working closely with his wife, Hillary, in his first term as governor Clinton set out on an ambitious agenda to reform the state's education and health care systems.
 However, hampered by his youth and political inexperience, he made several blunders as governor.
 Clinton mishandled the riots by Cuban refugees interned at Fort Chaffee and instituted a highly unpopular fee hike on auto licenses.
 At the time, Arkansas governors served only two-year terms, and at the conclusion of Clinton's term in 1980 a little-known Republican challenger named Frank White shockingly knocked him out of office.